neerajasridhar1992/helloworldflask/README.md

    `docker push gcr.io/<project-name>/hello-server`

 4. **Applying Kubernetes Configurations:** The Kubernetes configurations, including ConfigMap, Secrets, and Deployment YAML files, are applied using the following commands.
 These commands deploy the ConfigMap and Secrets to manage configuration data and sensitive information, respectively, and then apply the Deployment configuration to launch the application in the GKE cluster.
-Before proceeding, please edit your deployment.yaml with your PROJECT_NAME, REGION_NAME and DATABASE_NAME.
+   * cd to the k8s directory
+   * Gather the email address of the sql-access service account.
+The following command should gather that for you `gcloud iam service-accounts list --project=<projectname> | grep sql-accesss`
+   * Please use this command to generate the credentials.json, that is used in the GoogleCredsSecret.yaml:
+     `gcloud iam service-accounts keys create credentials.json \--iam-account=<emailofserviceaccount>`
+   * The previous command would have created a credentials.json file for you.
+Replace the empty { } in line 8 and 9 with the contents of credentials.json.
+   * Go ahead and run the following commands in that order to create all the neccesary k8s objects.

    `kubectl apply -f ConfigMap.yaml`
    `kubectl apply -f Secrets.yaml`
    `kubectl apply -f deployment.yaml`
-5. **Checking for the app:** The apply should have created your deployment which should have as many pods as defined by the replicas, and each pod should have two containers.
+6. **Checking for the app:** The apply should have created your deployment which should have as many pods as defined by the replicas, and each pod should have two containers.
 The pods were up within 10 mins(less than a min, if just one replica, about 5-6 mins if replicas=2/3).
 Once the deployment is ready, you can check your GKE workloads for this deployment, drop down to where the UI mentions the Exposing service endpoint, <end-point>, lets say.
 Open a browser tab and <end-point>/greeting/1, should print Hello-World
 ## **Challenges & Solutions:**

  i. ***Database Connection Issues:*** Initially, I used the pymysql driver, which is intended for MySQL, while the database was PostgreSQL.
 This caused connection issues.
 After realizing the mistake, I switched to a PostgreSQL-compatible driver, ensuring the application could connect to the database successfully.